 Finally, trust also applies at a content library level.
 Using reputable libraries full of high-quality, relevant content can drive initial engagement and build trust over time.
 And it’s now possible to scalably analyse content using AI to assess libraries so you know which ones these actually are.

 The location people visit to learn is the key thing that L&D departments have control over.
+An LXP is a great example.
 Users’ experience when they get there will determine whether they feel satisfied or overloaded by learning.

 The coherence principle states that people learn better when extraneous material is excluded rather than included.
 It’s connected to Miller’s Law which refers to the concept that the short term memory can hold up to 7 items (plus or minus two).
 Any sort of image, media, or flourish can take up a space in the working (short term) memory and leave less room for learning.